January 2025 Southern California wildfires: Deaths and injuries

 As of July 3, 30 deaths were attributed to the wildfires.
 Of those, 18 were attributed to the Eaton Fire and 12 to the Palisades Fire.
 The number made the Eaton Fire the deadliest and most destructive in terms of the number of destroyed or damaged buildings named wildfire in the incident out of the other recognized fires.
 These figures represent the 5th and 14th deadliest fires in the history of California, respectively.

 67-year-old Anthony Mitchell and his son Justin Mitchell were both victims of the Eaton Fire in Altadena.
 Both were found by Justin's bed, possibly due to Anthony attempting to save him.
 Several burn injuries were reported, and a 25-year-old firefighter suffered a serious head injury.
 At about 9 p.m.
 PST, many burn victims walked towards Duke's Malibu restaurant, where they were then medically treated and transferred to hospitals.
 Rory Sykes, a 32-year-old British and Australian citizen with cerebral palsy, died of carbon monoxide poisoning during the Palisades Fire, which destroyed his cottage on his mother's Malibu estate.
 He was not initially counted among the death toll pending the discovery of his remains.
 His mother, Shelley Sykes told the press that failed emergency calls and the need to leave the property to alert firefighters delayed the response, blaming local infrastructure issues for the death.
 LA County Sheriff Robert Luna reported on January 9 that the scale of the number of fatalities would be better determined once canine and forensic searches could be thoroughly implemented.
 Filmmaker David Lynch, who was already in poor health, died shortly after evacuating his home due to the Sunset Fire.

-The official death toll from the January 2025 wildfires in Los Angeles County lists just 31 fatalities, but a new study estimates the actual number is closer to 440 which is nearly 15 times higher.
-Boston University The extra deaths aren’t just from flames; the smoke, air-pollution exposure, disrupted healthcare, and stress on the system played a part in the excess mortality.
-Boston University The research uses excess death modelling.
-Comparing expected deaths vs. actual deaths from Jan 5 to Feb 1, and finds a 7% increase in deaths during that period.
-Boston University Bottom line: the wildfires’ human cost is way bigger than what official numbers show, and we need smarter surveillance + preparation for fire-driven disasters.
+The official death toll from the January 2025 wildfires in Los Angeles County lists just 31 fatalities, but a new study estimates the actual number is closer to 440.
+The extra deaths aren't just from flames; the smoke, air-pollution exposure, disrupted healthcare, and stress on the system played a part in the excess mortality.